Cygnus Hyoga: Reception

 Critical reception to Hyoga has been mixed.
 Kenshō Ono describes the character as "collected and unemotional".
-Jason Thompson of Anime News Network found Hyoga's fight against the Black Cygnus too violent for the demographic's standards, especially when the Black Saint removes one of his own eyes DVDTalk noted that while fans might look forward Hyoga and Shiryu's screentime in the anime, he felt the series was poorly written to the point he felt Bronze Saints' personalities change too often in the same ways as the villains.
-DVDVisionJapan similarly found Hyoga's first fight brutal due to how Hydra Saint punches multiple times in the face to point Hyoga's blood falls outside the arena and reaches Seiya's face.
+Jason Thompson of Anime News Network found Hyoga's fight against the Black Cygnus too violent for the demographic's standards, especially when the Black Saint removes one of his own eyes.
+DVDTalk noted that, while fans might look forward to Hyoga and Shiryu's screentime in the anime, he felt the series was poorly written, to the point he felt the Bronze Saints' personalities change too often in the same ways as the villains.
+DVDVisionJapan similarly found Hyoga's first fight brutal due to how Hydra Saint repeatedly punches Hyoga in the face, to the point that Hyoga's blood falls outside the arena and reaches Seiya's face.
 Chris Beveridge from AnimeOnDVD joked how one of the anime's episode titles, "Farewell Hyoga – Rest In Peace", spoils Hyoga's possible death in the Sanctuary arc.
-His fight against Camus was noted to be most interesting from the DVD reviewed as Hyoga has to clash with his two masters.
+His fight against Camus was noted to be most interesting from the DVD reviewed, as Hyoga has to clash with his two masters.
 Nevertheless, he found Hyoga's episodes fun to watch.
-Hyoga's "Diamond Dust" technique was criticized by the FandomPost for being overused in battles to the point it appears the writer suffered writer's block.
-Despite this in "Blood, Biceps, and Beautiful Eyes: Cultural Representations of Masculinity in Masami Kurumada's Saint Seiya", author Lorna Piatti-Farnell notes that the masculinity Seiya, Shun, Hyoga and Shiryu bow to involves accomplishments of their goals of justice might not come as a surprise as the magazine Shonen Jump often has manga that involves this predicaments.
-IGN praised him as one of the most charismatic main characters of the series, stating that despite his calm demeanor Hyoga carries an Oedipus complex as a result of losing his mother when he was a child.
+Hyoga's "Diamond Dust" technique was criticized by the FandomPost for being overused in battles, to the point it appears the writer suffered writer's block.
+Despite this in "Blood, Biceps, and Beautiful Eyes: Cultural Representations of Masculinity in Masami Kurumada's Saint Seiya", author Lorna Piatti-Farnell notes that the masculinity Seiya, Shun, Hyoga, and Shiryu bow to involves accomplishments of their goals of justice might not come as a surprise, as the magazine Shonen Jump often has manga that involves this predicaments.
+IGN praised him as one of the most charismatic main characters of the series, stating that, despite his calm demeanor, Hyoga carries an Oedipus complex as a result of losing his mother when he was a child.